-The Standard & Poor’s 500 Index (SPX) rose toward its longest monthly gain since March as Federal Reserve Chairman Ben S. Bernanke said he wouldn’t rule out more steps to lower a jobless rate he described as a “grave concern.”
+The Standard & Poor’s 500 Index (SPX) rose, capping its longest monthly rally since March, as Federal Reserve Chairman Ben S. Bernanke said he wouldn’t rule out steps to lower a jobless rate he described as a “grave concern.”

 “It’s the strongest language on unemployment I remember Bernanke using,” said Bruce McCain, who helps oversee more than $20 billion as chief investment strategist at the private-banking unit of KeyCorp in Cleveland.
 “That makes the next jobs report even more critical.
-If it deviates significantly from muddling along, they may well be forced to act.
-If we remain in this continuing growth, but not as strong as we would like to see, it will be a much harder choice for them to come with a significant program.”
+If it deviates significantly from muddling along, they may well be forced to act.”

-Bernanke’s speech comes two weeks before he leads a meeting of the Federal Open Market Committee to decide whether an expansion of the Fed’s record stimulus is needed to spur growth.
-Two rounds of large-scale asset purchases totaling $2.3 trillion have so far failed to reduce the jobless rate below 8 percent more than three years into the recovery.
+Bernanke’s speech at an annual forum in Jackson Hole, Wyoming, comes two weeks before he leads a meeting of the Federal Open Market Committee to decide whether an expansion of the Fed’s record stimulus is needed to spur growth.
+Two rounds of large-scale asset purchases have failed to reduce the jobless rate below 8 percent more than three years into the recovery.

-“We have seen no net improvement in the unemployment rate since January,” Bernanke told central bankers and economists in the audience, according to a text of his remarks released in Washington.
+“We have seen no net improvement in the unemployment rate since January,” Bernanke told the audience, according to a text of his remarks released in Washington.
 “Unless the economy begins to grow more quickly than it has recently, the unemployment rate is likely to remain far above levels consistent with maximum employment for some time.”

-Data today showed that business activity in the U.S. expanded at a slower pace in August, indicating companies may hold the line on production until sales pick up.
-The Thomson Reuters/University of Michigan final index of consumer sentiment rose to 74.3 in August from 72.3 the prior month.
-The gauge was projected to rise to 73.6.
+Since the August FOMC meeting, data on housing, manufacturing and retail sales have exceeded expectations.
+Yet data today showed that business activity in the U.S. expanded at a slower pace in August, indicating companies may hold the line on production until sales pick up.

 Albert Edwards, a London-based strategist at Societe Generale SA, said in a July 25 report that asked “is the S&P replaying 2011?” that the U.S. economy looks to have returned to recession.
 The same day, Bob Janjuah, global head of tactical asset allocation at Nomura Holdings Inc., predicted a “major risk-off phase” in the coming four months with global stocks falling by as much as 20 percent to 25 percent.